aleimba/bac-genomics-scripts/rod_finder/README.md

 ## Description

 This script is intended to identify RODs between a nucleotide query and a nucleotide subject/reference sequence.
 In order to do so, a *blastn* (http://blast.ncbi.nlm.nih.gov/Blast.cgi) needs to be performed beforehand with the query and the subject sequences (see also *blast_rod_finder_legacy.sh* below). *blast_rod_finder.pl* is mainly designed to work with bacterial genomes, while a query genome can be blasted against several subject sequences to detect RODs over a number of references.
 Although the results are optimized towards a complete query genome, both the reference(s) as well as the query can be used in draft form.
-To create artificial genomes use *cat_seq.pl* or the EMBOSS application union (http://emboss.sourceforge.net/).
+To create artificial genomes via concatenation use *cat_seq.pl* or the EMBOSS application union (http://emboss.sourceforge.net/).

 The *blastn* report file, the query sequence file (preferably in RichSeq format, see below) and a minimum size for ROD detection have to be provided.
 Subsequently, RODs are summarized in a tab-separated summary file, a gff3 (usable e.g. in Artemis/DNAPlotter, http://www.sanger.ac.uk/resources/software/artemis/) and a BRIG (BLAST Ring Image Generator, http://brig.sourceforge.net/) output file.
 Nucleotide sequences of each ROD are written to a multi-fasta file.